rimz1991/rimz1991/README.md

-- 👋 Hi, I’m @rimz1991
+-👋 Hi, I’m @rimz1991
-- 👀 I’m interested in ...
+- 👀 I’m interested in technology technology!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to improve my coding skills for various coding languages such as HTML/CSS, XML/XSLT, C++ and JavaScript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on these topics and more.
-- 📫 How to reach me ...
+- 📫 How to reach me: just ask for my e-mail!

 <!---